Bro Daddy: Reception

 Deepa Soman of The Times of India rated 3 out of 5 and "Bro Daddy keeps one interested in the proceedings right from the beginning.
 Prithviraj and Mohanlal offer some interesting moments of the equations between a son and dad, who don’t have much age gap between them.
 Lalu Alex has also tried to tickle our funny bones at various stretches in the film, in which Kalyani Priyadarshan’s characterisation, too, is refreshing.
 Deepak Dev’s music suits the mood of the movie quite well", but criticized the duration.
 Haricharan Pudipeddi of Hindustan Times wrote: "The film works to a large extent because it treats the subject in a light-hearted manner and it's the comical moments that help the film stay mostly entertaining".
 But he said the later half "meanders to some extent" but compensated by the performances, "Mohanlal charms his way through the movie with effortless performance.
 He nails those minute expressions with ease which make his character stand out.
 Prithviraj is equally good".

-Remake

-After the success of Bro Daddy, producer D. Suresh Babu talked with the makers for acquiring the Telugu remake right of the film, which he plans with his brother Venkatesh Daggubati and son Rana Daggubati starring.